airtower-luna/chromium-container/README.md

 the `--no-cache` option to make sure the layer with the same install command from an older version of the container doesn't get reused.

-The seccomp profile in [`chrome.json`](./chrome.json) is by Jessie Frazelle, likewise under MIT license.
+The seccomp profile in [`chrome.json`](./chrome.json) is derived from the one by Jessie Frazelle, likewise under MIT license.
 See https://github.com/jessfraz/dotfiles/blob/master/etc/docker/seccomp/chrome.json for the original.